Omaha Public Schools: Key personnel

-Recent controversy
+Controversies

 One City, One School District

+Omaha Public Schools has a long tradition of segregation extending the entire history of the city from its first public school in the 1860s.
+In 1976, the U.S. Supreme Court ordered Omaha end school segregation and the district implemented a plan to bus students citywide in order to integrate schools.
+After that order was rescinded by SCOTUS in 1999, the district re-segregated.

 On June 13, 2005, the Omaha Public Schools Board and Superintendent John Mackiel announced their intention to annex 25 schools within Omaha city limits to OPS.
 They are currently part of the Elkhorn Public Schools, Millard Public Schools and Ralston Public Schools districts.
 This announcement, based on three Nebraska statutes enacted in 1891 and 1947, is known as the "One City, One School District" plan.

 This issue is highly controversial in Omaha.
 Supporters of the plan claim that a single school district is necessary to promote a cohesive Omaha community, ensure academic equity in all Omaha schools and prevent OPS from becoming locked into a declining property tax base.
 Opponents contend that Omaha-area residents should be able to choose from a number of school districts, and that the schools would become less efficient in one large school district.
 Discussions among the school districts have been unproductive; the issue figured prominently in the 2006 session of the Nebraska state legislature.